Audi A6 Avant Review 2024

 If you want a more rugged version there's the Audi A6 Allroad.

 Our pick is the Audi A6 Avant 40 TDI.
-In prime spec, this version emits less than 120g/km of CO2 and can average well over 60mpg.
-It’s the fleet favourite and it’s easy to see why.
+In prime spec, this version offers strong performance allied to reasonable emissions and economy.
 You don’t get the purr of a six-cylinder engine, and it is ever so slightly uncouth when driven hard – but most of the time, it’s perfectly fine.
+If you can justify the £10,000 extra, the plug-in hybrid 50 TFSI e is more frugal and emits notably less CO2.

 Audi doesn’t bother with an entry-level SE grade these days.
-People want cars to look sporty, and it has responded with a choice of two model variants – Sport and S Line.
+People want cars to look sporty, and it has responded with a choice of model variants – Sport, S Line, and Black Edition.
 Sport looks fine, and has a bit of attitude lacking in the older, more prosaic SE line.
 But once you’ve seen S Line, you’ll do anything to get one – that’s how appealing it is.
+The Black Edition comes with, you guessed it, plenty of black-tinted trim and grille.

 The two direct rivals to the Audi A6 Avant are the BMW 5 Series Touring and Mercedes-Benz E-Class Estate.
 The BMW is the driver-focused one, while the Mercedes-Benz is the real load-lugger, with the biggest boot and most practical layout.
 All three are extremely appealing.